Protein C and Protein S

 There are two types of Protein C deficiencies:

-Type 2 to abnormal function.
+Type 2 abnormal function of Protein C

 Protein S exists in 2 forms, free and bound, but only the free Protein S is available to combine with Protein C.